 Our ultimate goal is to change what it means to have, and to treat, cancer.
 We know that change can only come through collaboration and we invest our time, expertise and resources and partner with experts to unlock the potential around us, all in pursuit of better outcomes for patients and their families.

-Patterns, correlations and new hypothesis identified through AI will be incorporated into clinical trials, making them more efficient, accurate and safe.
+Patterns, correlations and new hypothesis identified through artificial intelligence will be incorporated into clinical trials, making them more efficient, accurate and safe.
 The use of Big Data is particularly relevant for prostate cancer due to the multiple, interacting biological, epidemiological, clinical, environmental, psychosocial and lifestyle-related variables that exist in a long-term disease course.

 The ORACULUM study: harnessing the power of data